 Take Spark, New Zealand’s largest telecommunications and digital services company.
 It recently selected Calabrio’s cloud-based Workforce Management (WFM) solution to manage the workload of some 1,500-frontline staff in over 80 different locations, knowing all their data is stored and protected locally in the cloud.
 It’s all part of Spark’s Unified Front-Line initiative, a new way of working where employees are cross-skilled across multiple customer touchpoints so that resources flow to where the customer is.
 This includes contact centers, retail stores or at-home customer visits – as demand requires.
 Customers receive a consistent response and high level of service whichever channel they select, and employees have the opportunity to become multiskilled by working in different environments.

 All customers want control over their data and protecting this data locally is essential to building trust.
 That’s exactly what Calabrio achieved in 2021 when we announced our roadmap for data sovereignty across Southeast Asia with a local data center in Singapore after successfully on-boarding many new cloud customers in the APAC region in the previous 12 months.
 The launch effectively introduced a blueprint for data sovereignty that could be replicated in other parts of the globe.
-It also made Calabrio the first in APAC to offer a true-cloud, enterprise-grade WFO suite that delivers true data sovereignty for Singapore-based customers.
+It also made Calabrio the first in APAC to offer an enterprise-grade, true-cloud WFO suite that delivers true data sovereignty for Singapore-based customers.
 Using local AWS data centers also provides lower network latency, superior performance and data privacy to other organizations in the Southeast Asian region.